 2. Set a Budget

-Establishing a budget is crucial in the benefits plan design process.
+Even if you want to offer small business benefits, establishing a budget is crucial in the benefits plan design process.
 Determine how much the company can afford to spend on employee benefits without compromising financial stability.
 Allocate funds across various benefits such as health, retirement, insurance, and wellness programs.

 It's important to balance the costs with the value these benefits bring to employee satisfaction and retention.
 Consider both fixed and variable costs, such as insurance premiums and contributions to retirement plans.